Addressing type Ia supernova color variability with a linear spectral template: The data set and pre-processing steps

 \section{The data set and pre-processing steps}

-Aiming to train our template surfaces ${\bf M} = (M_0, M_1, M_2)$, we chose the Data Release 9 from Nearby Supernova Factory\footnote{Data Release 9 available in https://snfactory.lbl.gov/}, \citet{aldering2002overview}.
-The sample used here for model training and validation consists of 2466 spectra from 171 spectroscopically confirmed type Ia supernovae with redshift ranging from $0.01$ to $0.08$.
-The spectra are already shifted to a common rest-frame ($z=0$) and corrected for Milky Way dust extinction following \citet{schlegel1998maps,Cardelli1989} (see \citet{childress2013host, rigault2020strong} for more details) and the observer-frame B-band date of maximum light from a SALT2 analysis is already subtracted.
+We train our template surfaces $M_i$, introduced in equation~(\ref{eq:restframeflux}), on Nearby Supernova Factory (SNfactory) Data Release 9 (for more information see \citet{Aldering_2020}).
+This sample used for model training and validation consists of 2474 spectra from 171 spectroscopically confirmed SNeIa with redshift ranging from $0.01$ to $0.08$.
+The spectra are already shifted to a common rest-frame ($z=0$), corrected for Milky Way dust extinction following \citet{schlegel1998maps,Cardelli1989} (see \citet{childress2013host, rigault2020strong} for more details) and the observer-frame B-band date of maximum light from a SALT2 analysis is already subtracted.
 For more information about these procedures see \citet{saunders2018snemo}.

 This data set consists of high-quality selected supernovae that have at least five spectra, of those at least one is prior to the date of maximum light, and at least four are between 10 and 35 days.
-All dates are measured relative to the observer-frame B-band maximum light estimate, that defines the rest-frame phase as $p=(t-t_{B,max})/(1+z)$.
+All dates are measured relative to the observer-frame B-band maximum light estimate, which defines the rest-frame phase as $p=(t-t_{B,max})/(1+z)$.
 This higher number of spectroscopic data than is usually available allows us to construct a SED for each supernova, in a similar fashion as seen in \citet{saunders2018snemo}.
 These SEDs are surfaces of specific flux in units of erg/s/$\textnormal{cm}^2$/\AA \,(multiplied by an arbitrary factor) as a function of phase, in units of days, and rest-frame wavelength, in units of \AA.
-To extract the components that best explain the variability in our data set, we begin by interpolating our SEDs and evaluating them in a regular grid.
+To extract the components that best explain the variability in our data set, we begin by evaluating the SEDs in a regular grid.

-The majority of the spectral data from our training sample range from 3300\AA\, to 8500\AA\, in wavelength and from -15 to 50 days in phase.
-Based on the 2-d histogram seen in Fig.~\ref{fig:spectradensitydist}, we chose the model boundaries and mesh grid size as a regular grid from -10 to 50 days, with 1-day bins and from 3400\AA\, to 8400\AA, with 10\AA\, bins.
+The majority of the spectra data from our training sample range from 3305 \AA\, to 8586 \AA\, in wavelength and from -15 to 50 days in phase.
+Hence, we chose the model boundaries and mesh grid size as a regular grid from -10 to 50 days, with 1-day bins, and from 3310 \AA\, to 8580 \AA, with 10 \AA\, bins.
 This choice ensures good data coverage while preventing the loss of bandpasses when fitting photometric data.
-Our model then includes the optical region and a small portion of near-infrared, where type Ia supernovae luminosities usually show less dispersion.
+Our model then includes the optical region and a small portion of near-infrared, where SNIa luminosities usually show less dispersion.